 2. Falsified Rental Application Scams

 How falsified rental application scams work:

-Some scammers will submit falsified rental applications - either to hide information that would make them ineligible to rent a certain property, or potentially to hide their real identities because they intend to use the property for criminal purposes.
+Some scammers will submit falsified rental applications - either to hide information that would make them ineligible to rent a certain property, or potentially to hide their real identities because they intend to .
 They may provide fake references, employment information, or even falsify their credit scores.

 This type of scam can be difficult to catch, but it's important to thoroughly verify all information on the rental application and throughout the screening process.
 If something seems off, it's worth digging deeper to ensure that the potential renter is who they say they are.

 How to spot a falsified rental application scam:

 We’ve actually written an entire article about how to spot application fraud, but here are a few of the highlights:

 Red flag #1: An applicant tries to rush through the application process.
 Some applicants may even offer you money to “speed up” the process for them, or to skip steps.
 This is almost always a major red flag.